FISA of 1978 Amendments Act of 2008: Section 702: Non U.S. persons

 Section 702 certifications are authorized annually.
 There are some differences from the traditional Title I FISA process.
 The certifications are authorized based on categories of information that are subject to the collection and meet the definition of foreign intelligence information.
 The authorized certifications include international terrorism, acquisition of weapons of mass destruction and other topics.

 Section 702 authorizes foreign surveillance programs by the National Security Agency (NSA), like PRISM and some earlier data collection activities which were previously authorized under the President's Surveillance Program from 2001.

-The Foreign Intelligence Surveillance Court (FISA Court) ruled that the FBI used the identifiers of 16,000 persons though the FBI could legally justify only seven based on the required foreign intelligence or crime-fighting purposes.
+The United States Foreign Intelligence Surveillance Court (FISA Court) ruled that the FBI used the identifiers of 16,000 persons though the FBI could legally justify only seven based on the required foreign intelligence or crime-fighting purposes.
 There were queries that were not reasonably likely to retrieve foreign-intelligence information or evidence of crime, such as queries to vet a potential source, candidates for local police, college students participating in a "Collegiate Academy", and of individuals who had visited the FBI office.
 It also noted other instances of noncompliance.